Investment Casting Materials for Custom Metal Parts

 Duplex Stainless Steel

-Designed for harsh environments where both corrosion resistance and mechanical strength are important, especially for marine, chemical, and heavy-duty industrial applications.
+Designed for demanding environments where both corrosion resistance and mechanical strength are important, especially for marine, pump, valve, chemical, and fluid system applications.

 Heat-resistant and wear-resistant steel casting parts